rdmorganiser/rdmo-docs/docs/installation/clone.md

 # Obtaining the app directory

-The next step is to create the `rdmo-app` directory by cloning the corresponding repository into the home directory of you `rdmo` user:
+The next step is to create the `rdmo-app` directory by cloning the corresponding repository into the home directory of your `rdmo` user:

 ```bash
 git clone https://github.com/rdmorganiser/rdmo-app